 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Injury And Biting Feet

-|Deicing Salts: these salts are used to melt the ice on the driveways, sidewalks and roads may result in chemical burns on your French Bulldog’s paws.
+|Deicing Salts: these salts are used to melt the ice on the driveways, sidewalks, and roads, resulting in chemical burns on your French Bulldog’s paws.

 |Ice Balls: Ice balls develop between the toe pads of your Frenchie when the snow becomes trapped in the hair.
 This can escalate into splitting, bleeding, and tearing the hair out.
-Make sure the hair between your Frenchies pads are trimmed and short throughout the winter season.|
+Ensure the hair between your Frenchies pads is trimmed and short throughout winter.

 Dermatitis And Paw Chewing

 Dry skin in dogs can be caused by over-bathing or grooming.
-The over-washing can strip the skin and hair of their natural oils, just as it does in people if they wash their hair daily.
+If you find flakes of skin throughout your Frenchies’ coat, their skin could be red, bumpy, and itchy.
+Then your French Bulldog will lick, chew and rub themselves to relieve the discomfort.
+Overwashing can strip the skin and hair of natural oils, just as it does in people if they wash their hair daily.

 If you’re concerned that oils would leave a mess around the house, then supplying them with vitamins and oil supplements is also one of the best treatments for dry skin.

 Your Frenchie may be sensitive to Ticks and fleas; the discomfort caused by the embedded flea or tick can encourage the French Bulldog to chew and lick itself.
 The secretion of fleas or ticks triggers an immune reaction that results in an intense “itch” feeling.